pebaro/ui-exercise-forms/README.md

+-- RM -- testing connection to GitHub with test change to README.md (for testing purposes only - please delete at the end)

 # Form UI Exercise

 This repo contains an exercise focused to evaluate a breadth of skills, both technical and non technical.
 There are no wrong answers or questions so feel free to express yourself.